Golam-Rabby821/ecommerce-software-testing/README.md

 TechStore is not a production-ready e-commerce platform.

 It is a **deliberately designed QA practice project** that demonstrates how quality is planned, validated, automated, and maintained in a real-world development workflow.

+All state is stored client-side (mock data); cart and wishlist are cleared on logout and are not persisted per user until backend support exists.